-Even though the packaging clearly states ‘flushable’, wet wipes can cause a some serious issues when it comes to drain blockages eventually leading to fatbergs.
+Even though the packaging clearly states ‘flushable’, wet wipes can cause some serious issues when it comes to drain blockages eventually leading to fatbergs.
 Due to this, some Brisbane-based scientists have decided to test whether wipes really are flushable… and the results so far aren’t that great.
-Queensland Urban Utilities are leading the trial, and have found that although a lot of wipes perform ok under the tests, none of them perform well enough to suggest they should actually be send down your home’s piping.
+Queensland Urban Utilities is leading the trial, and have found that although a lot of wipes perform ok under the tests, none of them performs well enough to suggest they should actually send down your home’s piping.

 In order to suggest that a wet wipe is suitable to be flushed, it must break down or disperse in a drain so it doesn’t cause a blockage.
 If wipes that aren’t flushable make their way down piping, then fatbergs can occur.
 According to Queensland Urban Utilities, a 7-metre long fatberg was removed from a Bowen Hills sewer last year with a crane, which is not ideal (for anyone who is unsure, a fatberg is a huge mass of solid waste in a sewerage system, consisting especially of congealed fat and personal hygiene products that have been flushed down toilets).
 So, this indicates that a majority of wet wipes (if not all), aren’t really ‘flushable’ after all.